44yyyy/SOAR-EDR-Project/README.md

 ## Conclusion

 Coming into this project, my knowledge of EDR and SOAR technologies was largely theoretical, coming from studying for courses and certifications.
-Actually getting to implement these systems, connect them through APIs, and design a complete workflow from detection to response was both eye-opening and incredibly rewarding.
-I was able to bridge the gap between abstract concepts and real-world application, acquiring a deeper appreciation for how modern security operations function.
+Actually getting to implement these systems, along with connecting them through APIs and designing a complete workflow from detection to response, was really eye-opening and incredibly rewarding.
+Bridging the gap between abstract concepts and real-world application has now given me a deeper appreciation for how complicated modern security operations and their functions are.
 This project bolstered my enthusiasm for cybersecurity and desire to keep learning through hands-on experiences, and I definitely will be doing more projects like these in the future.
 Thank you for reading!

 ## Contact